prashant-singh-maersk/aspire-app/README.md

 - Move inline styles to styled component
 - error handling like 404, 500 pages, api error handling
 - add eslint, prettier config
+- use tailwind for css (initially thought of using it but could not due to time constraint)